-G. GUIDELINES FOR THE SUBMISSION OF WRITTEN WORK
+H. GENERAL GUIDELINES FOR THE SUBMISSION OF WRITTEN WORK

 Submissions.
-Kindly email the final paper as an attached file (either MSWord or PDF formats are fine) to the professor at: bwebb@tyndale.ca
+Kindly email only the final/exegetical paper as an attached file (either MSWord or PDF format) to the professor at: bwebb@tyndale.ca All other research-based assignments are submitted online through posting them within the course forums.

 Late DF Submissions.
-The initial "assignment" post to a RB Forum is due between Monday and Thursday (midnight, Eastern Standard Time) of the week it is scheduled in the course.
+The initial "assignment" post to an RB Forum is due between Monday and Thursday (midnight, Eastern Standard Time) of the week it is scheduled in the course.
 Two subsequent "critical interaction" posts are due by the end of the same week-i.e., by Sunday (midnight, Eastern Standard Time).
 Any further trailer interaction the following week is encouraged but optional.
-Only postings during the topic week will count towards the DFs (Reflecting upon Troubling Texts) portion of the course requirements.
+Only postings during the topic week will count towards the DFs portion of the course requirements.